junyiwo/Zeus/README.md

 - We build an open research prototypeZeususing publiclyavailable hardware and software to enable task-level delaymeasurement.
 The methodology for buildingZeuscan beutilized in future 360° video research.
 - We leverageZeusto perform a comprehensive measurementstudy to dissect the time consumption in live 360°videostreaming and understand how each task affects differentdelay metrics.
 - We perform a comparison ofZeusagainst a commerciallive 360°video streaming system built on Ricoh Theta Vand YouTube and validate that our measurement results arerepresentative of real world systems

 To cite our paper, use this Bibtex code:

+# Paper abstract

+# License
+This project is licensed under the terms of the MIT license.

+# Contact
+If you have any general doubt about our work, please use the public issues section on this github.
+Alternatively, drop us an e-mail at <mailto:jyi39@student.gsu.edu>